Day 1 You'll See:

-This 20.63 acre cultural heritage site on the James River was the actual location of the 1607 James Fort and 17th century Jamestown; it lies adjacent and complementary with Jamestown Settlement.
-Park rangers artfully bring history to life as they introduce you to Pocahontas, John Smith and others, and engaging archeologists deftly illuminate ongoing digs at the site of James Fort that continue to enhance our understanding of life in 17th century Virginia – the birthplace of our Country - with each incredible new find.
+This 20.63-acre cultural heritage site on the James River was the actual location of the 1607 James Fort and 17th century Jamestown; it lies adjacent and complementary with Jamestown Settlement.
+Park rangers artfully bring history to life as they introduce you to Pocahontas, John Smith, and others, and engaging archeologists deftly illuminate ongoing digs at the site of James Fort that continues to enhance our understanding of life in 17th century Virginia – the birthplace of our Country - with each incredible new find.

 Jamestown Settlement Tour

 This wonderful living history museum built run by the Commonwealth of Virginia affords visitors a chance to experience life in the early colony.
 Not to be confused with the original site of Historic Jamestown, a few hours here is a fantastic compliment to its neighboring attraction, and features tours of a recreated Powhatan Indian Village, the Jamestown Settlement and the Susan Constant, Godspeed, and Discovery - replicas of the ships that brought the English to Virginia back in 1608.
 Your student group will truly enjoy participating in the flurry of engaging and educational “activities of the day” as they explore Jamestown Settlement, where Colonial history comes to life!